 What locations are going to be improved with the funds?

-The county council worked with Surrey's borough and district councils, county councillors and other partners to identify locations where improved spaces for walkers and cyclists would help residents to get out and about as the lockdown is gradually lifted.
+The county council worked with Surrey's borough and district councils, county councillors and other partners to identify locations where improved spaces for walkers and cyclists would help residents to get out and about as the first lockdown was lifted.

-This includes town centres and other shopping areas, where wider pavements would give people confidence to return to the shops and restaurants, and support our high streets.
+This included town centres and other shopping areas, where wider pavements would give people confidence to return to the shops and restaurants, and support our high streets.

 Have your say about planned changes or recently implemented changes